Spinach Companion Plants, Flowers, and Herbs

 Considerations Before Planting

 Crop diversification creates the need for more management and economic input, which could prove to be difficult for large-scale growers.
 The more diverse your garden is the more work is needed to maintain it.
-But IPM techniques, such as companion planting, will reduce the need for pesticides used to combat inevitable garden pests and will create an environment that is capable of higher yields.

-Popular Spinach Companion Plants
+25 Best Spinach Companion Plants

 Spinach can be planted with a variety of different crop species, each providing its own benefits too and rewards from the growing spinach plant.
+The plants below make great companions for spinach because they don’t compete with spinach patches.

-The easiest plant species to plant with spinach are other cold-tolerant species like sugar snap peas, kale, Swiss chard, and broccoli.
 These species are early sprouting and grow to provide shade and moisture retention for the growing spinach.
 They are the most commonly paired companion species of spinach.

 • Sugar Snap Peas